 Other elements or ingredients may be present but in quantities much less than 1%.
-(1) Subject to reporting requirements of Section 302, 304, 311, 312, and 313 of the Emergency Planning and Community Right-To-Know Act of 1986 and 40CFR 370 and 372; (Resp) = Respiratory/ Respiration: Welding and cutting of products that contain Chromium may produce hexavalent chromium and YOU should read and follow OSHA's final rules Fed Register #:71:10099-10385 dated 02-28-2006.
+(1) Subject to reporting requirements of Section 302, 304, 311, 312, and 313 of the Emergency Planning and Community Right-To-Know Act of 1986 and 40 CFR 370 and 372; (Resp.) = Respiratory/ Respiration: Welding and cutting of products that contain Chromium may produce hexavalent chromium and YOU should read and follow OSHA's final rules Fed Register #:71:10099-10385 dated 02-28-2006.
 Occupational Safety and Health Administration 29 CFR 1910.1000 Permissible Exposure Limit (PEL).
-American Conference of Governmental Industrial Hygienists (ACGIH) Threshold Limit Value (TLV[R]).
-Ceiling Limit Short Term Exposure Limit (2) Present in ER70S-2 ONLY
+American Conference of Governmental Industrial Hygienists (ACGIH) Threshold Value (TLV[R]). \Ceiling Limit \\Short Term Exposure Limit Single values are maximum